Word Count: How Many Words In a Novel?

 Traditionally, mystery novels have tended to be on the shorter side.
 Agatha Christie, the best-selling mystery writer of all time, wrote novels that averaged about 40,000 to 60,000 words.

 However, most agents and writers say your mystery novel should be the same word count as general fiction, 80,000 to 90,000 words.
-We’ll do more research on this, but if in doubt, shoot for 80,000 words.
+If in doubt, shoot for 80,000 words.

 Young Adult Novel Word Count

-Young adult novels have a wide variation in lengths.
-J.K.
-Rowling, for example, started with shorter novels—The Sorcerer’s Stone was 76,000 words—perhaps because her editors were restricting.
+I mentioned J.K.
+Rowling earlier in this post.
+She started with shorter novels—The Sorcerer's Stone was 76,000 words—perhaps because her editors were restricting.

 As she gained their trust, her novels ballooned.
 The longest is The Order of the Phoenix with a word count of 257,000 words.

+Outside YA Fantasy, however, it's unlikely that YA Fiction will run to such a length.
+For examples look to the YA Fiction leaders in the publishing world like John Green, Angie Thomas, Adam Silvera, and Becky Albertalli.

+If you've read any of these authors books, you know that the length of a book does not determine a book's quality.
+Most of their books fall within the average YA Fiction word count length, and they're glorious.

 Memoir Word Count